DevExpress/devextreme-documentation/concepts/05 UI Components/Form/01 Getting Started with Form/40 Organize the Form Items/20 In Groups.md

 To divide items into groups, declare items with the "group" [itemType](/Documentation/ApiReference/UI_Components/dxForm/Item_Types/GroupItem/#itemType) in the [items[]](/Documentation/ApiReference/UI_Components/dxForm/Configuration/#items) array.
-A group can contain [simple items](/Documentation/ApiReference/UI_Components/dxForm/Item_Types/SimpleItem/), other groups, [tabs](/Documentation/ApiReference/UI_Components/dxForm/Item_Types/TabbedItem/tabs/) or [empty items](/Documentation/ApiReference/UI_Components/dxForm/Item_Types/EmptyItem/).
+Items of this type can contain [simple items](/Documentation/ApiReference/UI_Components/dxForm/Item_Types/SimpleItem/), other groups, [tabs](/Documentation/ApiReference/UI_Components/dxForm/Item_Types/TabbedItem/tabs/) or [empty items](/Documentation/ApiReference/UI_Components/dxForm/Item_Types/EmptyItem/).
 To put an item into a group, declare this item inside the group as shown in the example below.
 You can configure each group's layout separately.

-The following code creates two groups, each group occupies a separate column.
+The following code creates two groups, each one occupies a separate column.
 The resulting layout looks as follows:

 ![DevExtreme Form: Grouped Items](/images/UiWidgets/form-getting-started-groups.png)